JonathanMeans/SuperMarioClone/README.md

 ## Bug List
 * Goomba-goomba collision is not considered.
 In particular, if a Goomba falls on another Goomba, one Goomba falls through the ground
+* Mario can walk through pipes with I-Frames
+* After bumping into an enemy with Big Mario and shrinking to Small Mario, staying inside the enemy will result in Mario stomping and terminating it instead of Mario being terminated

 # CMake Flags
 -DDRAW_HITBOX: Set to 1 to enable debug hitboxes, 0 to turn off